AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

  </tbody>
 </table>

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object2).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object-types-available-for-each-workfront-action-module).

-#### Delete Record
+#### Delete Record {#delete-record}

 This action module deletes an object, such as a project, task, or issue in Workfront.